 Each lane can have its own particular pair of note/channel.
 It is also possible to have a lane triggering a gate output : you can mix and match multiple machines to create your drums ensemble.

-Note On drum tracks, the midi output channel defined in the track settings does not affect the lanes outputs, although it will be used for midi automation output.
+Note On DRUM tracks, the midi output channel defined in the track settings affect the lanes outputs only if OUTPUT = TRACK CH, and it will be used for MIDI automation lanes output.

 Velocity view

-To enter velocity view mode, Hold 2ND and Press a row to select the lane you want to edit.
+To enter the VELOCITY VIEW, Hold 2ND and Press a row to select the lane you want to edit.

 In this submode of DRUM, the matrix pads show the note velocities of the selected drum lane.
 Press a pad to change the velocity of an existing note.